syncfusion-content/windowsforms-docs/WindowsForms/Calculation-Engine/Supported-Formulas/Math-Trigonometry.md

-* number: The value to be rounded.
+* number: The value to be rounded up.

-* significance (Optional): The optional multiple to which number is to be rounded.
+* significance (Optional): The multiple to which number is to be rounded.
 If omitted, the default value is 1.